A scalable and real-time neural decoder for topological quantum codes: High accuracy decoding

 The network is composed of interleaved temporal and spatial layers which compute internal representations for each stabilizer at each error correction cycle.
 Recurrent neural-network layers implement temporal updates by propagating information forward in time for each stabilizer independently (but sharing parameters), integrating new measurement data with the stabilizer's previous state.
 Spatial updates are performed by attention-based transformer layers that allow stabilizer representations to exchange information with each other across the entire code patch at a single instant in time.
 After the final cycle, a readout network aggregates the final state vectors from all stabilizers to predict the probability of a logical error.

-To achieve higher speeds both during training and evaluation, instead of performing a temporal update at each measurement cycle, we combine groups of (typically 6) consecutive measurement cycles, using a learnt temporal compression which results in no loss in accuracy.
+To achieve higher speeds both during training and evaluation, instead of performing a temporal update at each measurement cycle, we combine groups of (typically 3 to 6) consecutive measurement cycles, using a learned temporal compression which results in no loss in accuracy.
 Processing can be carried out on a block of such groups, in which the computation for all the groups can be carried out in parallel for each spatial transformer layer.
 Since the architecture propagates information causally, with only the recurrent state vectors carrying information about the syndrome history forward, the computations can be performed in a streaming fashion across blocks, while new stabilizer measurements are received from the quantum computer (Fig~\ref{fig:sc-and-memory-experiment}c).

 We train AQ2 following a novel training regime designed for scalability and accuracy; using gradient descent on many millions of examples generated by Stim \cite{gidney2021stim} across a wide range of code distances, error rates, and experiment durations.
 To enable robust and shorter training, we employ a curriculum learning strategy, where the model is first trained predominantly on easier examples (smaller code distances, short experiments) before progressing to more challenging examples (larger code distances).
-For the highest code distances, we further fine-tune the model exclusively on examples for a single code distance and ensemble two variants of the model (three for the colour code at distance 27).
+For the highest code distances, we further fine-tune the model exclusively on examples for a single code distance and ensemble two or more variants of the model.
 Furthermore, we introduce two key techniques to stabilize and accelerate learning: a novel auxiliary loss that tasks the network with predicting an idealized, noise-free readout of the logical observable, and a random input dropout method.
 Details of the network architecture and training process are described in Methods.